-CAAFI activities are led by the Executive Committee of CAAFI composed of:
+CAAFI® activities are led by the Executive Committee of CAAFI, which is composed of:

 CAAFI Executive Director

-Steve Csonka is a commercial aviation professional with 27 years of broad airline and aviation OEM experience.
+Steve Csonka is a commercial aviation professional with 35+ years of broad airline, OEM, and fuels experience.
 Steve's strong technical background, which spans the breadth of the commercial aircraft/engine life-cycle, from design through operations, has led to engagements in business development and in long-term strategic planning for the aviation enterprise.
 Such work has focused on the nexus of future product requirements, technology progression, and industry value propositions, including aspects of policy, advocacy, regulatory affairs, and environmental impact.
-Steve is a strong industry advocate who seeks pragmatic solutions to the challenges of aviation growth - resulting in his current focus on alternative fuels and the work of CAAFI.
+Steve is a strong industry advocate who seeks pragmatic solutions to the challenges of aviation sustainability—resulting in his current focus on alternative fuels and the work of CAAFI.

 FAA, Head Advisor for Strategy & Implementation